NVIDIA/workbench-example-hybrid-rag/README.md

 1. If running, shut down the project environment under **Environment** > **Stop Environment**.
 This will ensure restarting the environment will incorporate all the below configurations.
 2. SSH into the system running this project and run ``getent group docker | cut -d: -f3``.
 If the output differs from ``1001``, your particular system assigned a group ID to Docker that is different from the project defaults.
 In this case, do the following:
-   * Open ``~/nvidia-workbench/<user>-workbench-example-hybrid-rag/postBuild.bash`` and change the ``1001`` at the bottom of the script to the output you received.
-This will assign the correct permissions for the docker socket.
+   * Open ``~/nvidia-workbench/<user>-workbench-example-hybrid-rag/postBuild.bash`` in an editor and change the ``1001`` at the bottom of the script to the output you received.
+This will assign the correct access permissions for the docker socket.
 Save the file.
-3. In AI Workbench, add the following under **Environment** > **Secrets**:
+3. In AI Workbench, add the following under **Environment** > **Secrets** in addition to your already-configured secrets:
    * <ins>Your NGC API Key</ins>: This is used to authenticate when pulling the NIM container from NGC.
-You must be in the Early Access Program to access this container.
+Remember, you must be in the Early Access Program to access this container.
        * _Name_: ``NGC_CLI_API_KEY``
        * _Value_: (Your NGC API Key)
        * _Description_: NGC API Key for NIM authentication
-   * <ins>Your Hugging Face Username</ins>: This is used to clone the model weights locally from Hugging Face via git lfs, in conjunction with the HF API token.
+   * <ins>Your Hugging Face Username</ins>: This is used to clone the model weights locally from Hugging Face via git lfs for generating the model repo.
        * _Name_: ``HUGGING_FACE_HUB_USERNAME``
        * _Value_: (Your HF Username)
        * _Description_: HF Username for cloning model weights locally